mstahl/git-dropbox/README.md

 otherwise.
 If this is not where you want to install the script, simply copy the contents of `bin` to any directory in your path.

+To update git-dropbox, just type `git dropbox self update` and it'll grab the latest version from Github and put it in your `~/bin` directory for you, or wherever you installed it.

 ## Usage

 To create a new Dropbox-hosted repo in `~/Dropbox/git/your_repo_name.git`, do